 Feedback should be viewed as an ongoing, more casual process geared towards reinforcing or changing behaviour.

 5. Plan for potentially volatile encounters

 While planning for the feedback meeting, ensure that you have the key points written down ready to avoid being distracted.
-Keep these points simple so that off topic discussions are reduced to a minimum.
-Rehearse how to react to any volatile outbursts from the employee, and try to soften any defensiveness with phrases which indicate an understanding of their perspective.
+Keep these points simple so that off-topic discussions are reduced to a minimum.
+Rehearse how to react to any volatile outbursts from the employee, and try to soften any defensiveness with phrases that indicate an understanding of their perspective.